-Trail management policy and procedures

-Nonmotorized and motorized trail uses continue to grow in popularity necessitating a more proactive approach to designating, developing, and managing trails.
+5.12 Trail management policy and procedures Nonmotorized and motorized trail 9 uses continue to grow in popularity necessitating a more proactive approach to designating, developing, and managing trails.
 With support and input from key partners and stakeholders, WDFW will establish a trails policy and associated procedures to guide the statewide management and development of recreational trails on WDFW-managed lands.
-The policy will establish a vision and goals for recreational trail management on WDFW-managed lands; outline strategies for minimizing impacts to fish, wildlife, habitat, and tribal resources; set trail classifications and maintenance goals for each classification; outline a recreational trails planning process and a process for closing undesignated trails; outline a process for establishing trail management objectives and maintenance levels for each trail under WDFW management; commit to community engagement and outreach in the trails planning and maintenance process, as well as the temporary or permanent closure of designated trails; and designate personnel responsible for implementation of the policy.
+The policy will establish a vision and goals for recreational trail management on WDFW- managed lands; outline strategies for minimizing impacts to fish, wildlife, habitat and tribal resources; set trail classifications and maintenance goals for each classification; outline a recreational trails planning process and a process for closing undesignated trails; outline a process for establishing trail management objectives and maintenance levels for each trail under WDFW management; commit to community engagement and outreach in the trails planning and maintenance process, as well as the temporary or permanent closure of designated trails; and designate personnel responsible for implementation of the policy.
 In writing this policy and procedures, WDFW will review examples of successful recreational trails policies used by other land managers and seek to develop and align agency policies where possible with other recreational trail policies in the state, including the Recreational Trails Policy established by the Department of Natural Resources (Department of Natural Resources, 2015).

-&lt;sup>9 Trail is defined as "a linear route managed for human-powered, stock, or OHV forms of transportation or for historic or heritage values" (USDA Forest Service, 2007).

-Inventory and assess the uses and condition of travel routes and networks.

-Inventory of roads and trails

-A complete and centralized inventory of travel network facilities will support their management as well as communication with partners and the public about their designated use and availability.
+5.2 Inventory and assess the uses and condition of travel routes and networks.
+5.21 Inventory of roads and trails A complete and centralized inventory of travel network facilities will support their management as well as communication with partners and the public about their designated use and availability.

+9 Trail is defined as "a linear route managed for human-powered, stock, or OHV forms of transportation or for historic or heritage values" (USDA Forest Service, 2007).
-WDFW will develop a complete inventory

-of travel network facilities, mapping designated and undesignated roads; designated and undesignated trails; ADA-accessible trails; regulatory and wayfinding signs.
+5.22 Maintenance tracking system WDFW will develop a complete inventory of travel network facilities, mapping designated and undesignated roads; designated and undesignated trails; ADA-accessible trails; regulatory and wayfinding signs.

-Maintenance tracking system

 Currently, maintenance of travel networks is ad hoc as funding allows and decentralized across wildlife areas and regions.
 More consistent centralized maintenance tracking and scheduling will increase efficiency and assist with maintenance prioritization and funding efforts to support travel networks statewide.

-WDFW will develop a central database to support the maintenance of travel networks that includes up-to-date travel network facility use; conditions and closures; maintenance schedules to support maintenance goals established under Road Management and Recreational Trails policies; and an impact monitoring protocol for tracking impacts of networks on natural and cultural resources.

-5.3 Monitor and manage travel networks.

-Closed illegal routes

-Some roads and trails on WDFW-managed lands were created by people expanding recreation use and access without approval or support from the department.

-Illegally created roads and trails will be inventoried and assessed for formal designation or permanent closure.
+WDFW will develop a central database to support the maintenance of travel networks that includes up-to-date travel network facility use, conditions and closures; maintenance schedules to support maintenance goals established under Road Management and Recreational Trails policies; and an impact monitoring protocol for tracking impacts of networks on natural and cultural resources.
+5.4 Monitor and manage travel networks.
+5.41 Closed illegal routes Some roads and trails on WDFW-managed lands were created by people expanding recreation use and access without approval or support from the department. inventoried and assessed for formal designation or permanent closure.
 All roads and trails on WDFW-managed lands will be closed by rule for public access unless officially designated and posted for public use.

-Travel networks will be actively managed to comply with rules and policies and support achievement of conservation and recreation management goals established during wildlife area and water access area planning processes.

-As needed, WDFW will monitor the impacts of travel networks on habitat and wildlife (see Data Development and Management); maintain, reconstruct or add routes and implement maintenance schedules; secure funding and capacity for maintaining, reconstructing or adding routes and implementing maintenance schedules; temporarily or permanently close routes; abandon and/or rehabilitate problematic or unneeded routes; work with volunteers and partners to implement travel management area plans; post routes open to public access; and engage the public regarding route maintenance and closures.

-Managed networks

-Travel networks will be actively managed to comply with rules and policies and support achievement of conservation and recreation management goals established during wildlife area and water access area planning processes.

-As needed, WDFW will monitor the impacts of travel networks on habitat and wildlife (see Data Development and Management); maintain, reconstruct or add routes and implement maintenance schedules; secure funding and capacity for maintaining, reconstructing or adding routes and implementing maintenance schedules; temporarily or permanently close routes; abandon and/or rehabilitate problematic or unneeded routes; work with volunteers and partners to implement travel management area plans; post routes open to public access; and engage the public regarding route maintenance and closures.
+5.42 Managed networks Travel networks will be actively managed to comply with rules and policies and support achievement of conservation and recreation management goals established during wildlife area and water access area planning processes.
+As needed, WDFW will monitor the impacts of travel networks on habitat and wildlife (see Data Development and Management); maintain, reconstruct or add routes and funding and capacity for maintaining, reconstructing or adding routes and implementing maintenance schedules; temporarily or permanently close routes; abandon and/or rehabilitate problematic or unneeded routes; work with volunteers and partners to implement travel management area plans; post routes open to public access; and engage the public regarding route maintenance and closures. -- ---